epicweb-dev/epicshop/packages/workshop-app/README.md

-# KCDShop App
+# EpicShop App

-This is a Remix App that you install in a workshop app with a very specific format and then when you run it, it will open a web browser to the KCDShop app.
+This is a Remix App that you install in a workshop app with a very specific format and then when you run it, it will open a web browser to the EpicShop app.

 I should write docs, but I don't have time.
 Checkout the example.